bilgino/angularforddd/README.md

 View model checklist:

-- A view model must contain an ID property
+- A view model should have an ID property
-- A view model should be immutable and its properties of type `readonly string`
+- A view model should be immutable and has properties of type `readonly string`
-- A view model behaves like a Value Object, also called a Data Transfer Object
+- A view model behaves like a value object, also called a data transfer object
 - A view model might or might not have dependencies
-- A view model should be located in its own file, repository or UI container
+- A view model should be located in its own file, repository service or UI container component
-- A view model naming convention ends with suffix -View e.g. UserProfileView, UserListView, UserDetailsView
+- A view model name ends with the suffix -View e.g. UserProfileView, UserListView, UserDetailsView

 **» Model declaration strategies**<br/>